semaphoreci/semaphore/docs/docs/reference/project-yaml.md

 ## metadata {#metadata}

 The metadata supports the `name` property.
-This is the name for the project.
+This is the name of the project.

-The value of the `name` property should be unique among all Semaphore projects belonging to the same organization and must only contain alphanumeric characters ([a-z], [A-Z] or [0-9]).
-Dashes, underscores, hypens, and spaces are not allowed.
+The value of the `name` property should be unique among all Semaphore projects belonging to the same organization and must only contain alphanumeric characters ([a-z], [A-Z], or [0-9]).
+Dashes, underscores, hyphens, and spaces are not allowed.

 ## spec {#spec}